 Researchers looked at college students, ages 18-25 in the U.S., U.K., and Canada.
 A majority showed signs of perfectionism driven by unrealistically high exceptions, which may account for our record-setting levels of mental health issues —including anxiety, depression, and eating disorders.
 The study partly blames social media as young people feel pressure to measure up to their peers.

-In this new market-based society, young people are evaluated by a host of completely new channels that never existed before., school, and college exams, as well as job performance, means young people can be sifted, sorted and ranked by peers, teachers, and employers alike.
+In this new market-based society, young people are evaluated by a host of completely new channels that never existed before.
+Social media, school, and college exams, as well as job performance, means young people can be sifted, sorted and ranked by peers, teachers, and employers alike.

 If we rank poorly or we don’t get enough likes on Instagram, the logic of this market-based society dictates that we feel less deserving —that our inferiority reflects some personal weakness or flaw.